SiliconLabs/bluetooth_mesh_stack_features/provisioning/remote_provisioning/README.md

 ![remote_provisioning](images/remote_provisioning.png)

-## Gecko SDK version ##
+## Simplicity SDK version ##

-GSDK v4.3.1
+SiSDK v2024.6.0

 ---

 ## Important

-> ⚠ You are not required to follow through with the Instructions when using our *External Repos* feature!
+> ⚠ You are not required to follow through with the setup part of the Instructions when using our [*External Repos*](../../README.md) feature!

 This project README assumes that the reader is familiar with the usage of SiliconLabs Simplicity Studio 5 and the provided example projects within it.
-These examples are designed to be able to run on such low capability devices as an MG12, but keep the memory consumption in check.
+These examples are designed to be able to run on such low capability devices as an xG22, but keep the memory consumption in check.

 ---

 ## Requirements

   - Simplicity Studio 5 with the latest GSDK
-  - 3x SiliconLabs WSTK with Radio Boards (for example BRD4161A)
+  - 3x SiliconLabs WSTK with Radio Boards (for example BRD4187C)

 ## How it works